 It’s the work of local designer Carl Maritz, who spent three-and-a-half-months painstakingly capturing every nuance of the airplane.
 Every aspect of the model is a faithful replica of the real thing.

 “We even included working cockpit lights, headlights and anti-collision and strobe lights,” says Carl.
 “The lights and intervals are exactly the same as the real thing.

 “Suffice to say, I now feel I know the shape and soul of the A380 intimately.”

 In Dubai, Emirates and Dubai Miracle Garden teamed up to build one of the world’s largest floral installations.
 This is a life-size version of an A380 and covered in more than 500,000 fresh flowers and plants.

-The work of natural beauty took 200 crew members around six months to build, and involved layering and mounting the foliage on a 30-ton steel structure.
-The finished installation measured 72.93 meters long, with the tail 24.21 meter high.
+The work of natural beauty took 200 crew members around six months to build, and involved layering and mounting the foliage on a 30-tonne steel structure.
+The finished installation measured 72.93 meters long, with the tail 24.21 meters high.
 The designers even gave the airplane moving engine fans to capture the essence of the aircraft.

 The National Geographic Premiere Onboard an A380